-In 2013, a new College uniform is introduced incorporating Dominican black and white colours and retaining the rust blazer.
-The College joins Girls’ Sport Victoria Association.
+In 2013, a new College uniform was introduced to incorporate the Dominican black and white colours.
+The rust blazer was retained.

-The transition of the new uniform is complete with all students wearing the new College uniform in 2015.
+Students started wearing the new College uniform in 2015.

-Siena College celebrates 75 years of Catholic education in the Dominican tradition in 2015, 800 years of the Dominican Order in 2016 and the 150th anniversary of the Dominican Sisters arrival in Australia in 2017.
+Siena College celebrated 75 years of Catholic education in the Dominican tradition in 2015, 800 years of the Dominican Order in 2016 and the 150th anniversary of the Dominican Sisters arrival in Australia in 2017.

-Siena College Archives acquires and keeps records and artefacts which document the unique history and culture of our Dominican Convent and College.
+Siena College Archives acquires and keeps records and artefacts, which document the unique history and culture of our Dominican Convent and College.
 Our purpose is to preserve the collective memory of the College and share the stories with our Siena community.
 Our holdings include non-current records, memorabilia, uniforms, photographs, yearbooks and other items related to the history and life of the College.